ferrocene/ferrocene/ferrocene/doc/evaluation-report/src/rustc/method.rst

 ====================

-According to the Tool Confidence Level determined previously and the recommendation of the Table 4 of [|iso_ref|] part 8, the chosen qualification method is "Validation of the software tool in accordance with 11.4.9".
+According to the Tool Confidence Level determined previously and the recommendation of Table 4 of [|iso_ref|] part 8, the chosen qualification method is "Validation of the software tool in accordance with 11.4.9".
 To ensure the absence of potential issues in Ferrocene, automated jobs are carried out for all targets.
-These jobs launch several tests suites, including a non-regression test suite, in a correctly configured environment to be sure of the tool conformance.
+These jobs launch several test suites, including a non-regression test suite, in a correctly configured environment to be sure of the tool conformance.
 In particular, the following test suites are executed for every code change that is merged.